Geolocation

 Three cities of character with distinct identities

-MontluconA medieval and festive town, it overlooks the Cher valley with its imposing castle of the Dukes of Bourbon, now transformed into the MuPop (Museum of Popular Music).
-Its picturesque old town and Wilson garden invite leisurely strolls.
+Montluçon , a medieval and festive town, overlooks the Cher Valley with its imposing castle of the Dukes of Bourbon, now transformed into the MuPop (Museum of Popular Music).
+Its picturesque old town and Wilson Garden invite leisurely strolls.

 An exceptional heritage of castles and charming villages

 The Allier region boasts numerous heritage gems that bear witness to its rich feudal past.
-The Château de La Palice, an elegant Renaissance residence overlooking the Besbre Valley, is among the must-sees.
-Medieval villages such as Charroux, classified among the Most Beautiful Villages of France and renowned for its artisanal mustard, or Hérisson, Billy and Verneuil-en-Bourbonnais, dot the territory with their authentic charms.
+The Château de La Palice, an elegant Renaissance residence overlooking the Besbre Valley, is a must-see.
+Medieval villages such as Charroux , listed among the Most Beautiful Villages of France and renowned for its artisanal mustard, as well as Hérisson, Billy, and Verneuil-en-Bourbonnais, dot the landscape with their authentic charm.

 Souvigny Abbey, a former Cluniac priory, remains a significant spiritual center, while the spa town of Bourbon-l'Archambault perpetuates a centuries-old tradition of wellness.
 For contemporary art enthusiasts, Street Art City in Lurcy-Lévis features over 90 murals created by international artists in a converted former training center.